CPO-STV: Finding the winners

 Occasionally, once every possible outcome has been compared against every other outcome, there will be no one outcome that beats all others—that is, there is no clear 'Condorcet winner'.
 In such cases, a more complicated procedure, known as a Condorcet completion method, must be used to determine the set of winners that are elected.
-The precise completion method depends on the version of Condorcet's method being used.
+The completion method depends on the version of Condorcet's method being used.
 Versions of Condorcet's method with different, sophisticated completion methods include Ranked Pairs (also developed by Tideman) and the Schulze method.

 Surplus transfer methods

-Traditional forms of STV differ in the manner in which they deal with the transfer of surplus votes.
-Older forms of STV transfer surplus votes in the form of whole votes—either in a random system of transfers (Hare's method) or by reference to the next usable preference (as used in Ireland and Malta) —or a system of fractional transfers of all votes held by elected candidate (the Gregory method).
+Traditional forms of STV differ in how they deal with the transfer of surplus votes.
+Older forms of STV transfer surplus votes in the form of whole votes—either in a random system of transfers (Hare's method), by reference to the next usable preference (as used in Ireland and Malta) —or a system of fractional transfers of all votes held by an elected candidate (the Gregory method).
 These methods are quite crude and can encourage tactical voting.
 Warren's method and Meek's method are more sophisticated transfer methods.
 CPO-STV is compatible with all of these methods, so it is up to those responsible for choosing the voting system to decide which particular method they wish to use.